JustinNew/GitHubNotes/README.md

 # git fetch vs git pull
 # git pull = git fetch + git merge

+# Already commited and pushed, but want to restore to master version for one file
+# restore one file to master version
+git checkout origin/master filename
 ```

 ### Clone a single branch